County up four confirmed cases

-Lawrence County reported four new confirmed COVID-19 cases Friday, state health officials said.
+Four more confirmed COVID-19 cases were reported in Lawrence County on Tuesday, state health officials said.

-The county’s death total stayed at 216.
-There was one less probable case reported.
+The death count stayed at 217.
+There were also nine new probable cases reported in Tuesday's report.

-The state health department reported no adult ICU beds are available with two currently staffed.
+The state health department reported no adult ICU beds are available with four currently staffed.

 (0) comments